Panaeolus Cyanescens (Blue Meanie): Identification Guide

 Explore the Panaeolus Genus

-Panaeolus is a fascinating genus to study alongside the more familiar Psilocybe species.
-If you're interested in examining these spores for microscopy, you can find Panaeolus cyanescens and related varieties in our Panaeolus spores collection, and browse other species in our Exotic Mushroom Spores selection.
+Panaeolus is a fascinating genus to study alongside the more familiar Psilocybe species—and it includes other members like the widespread Panaeolus cinctulus.
+If you’re interested in examining these spores for microscopy, you can find Panaeolus cyanescens and related varieties in our Panaeolus spores collection, and browse other species in our Exotic Mushroom Spores selection.

 Frequently Asked Questions